Euclideon/udcore/udPlatform/Docs/udJSON.md

 Relevant methods:

-  * udValue::SetObject() - Force the udValue object to be an empty object
+  * udJSON::SetObject() - Force the udJSON object to be an empty object
-  * udValue::AsObject() - Returns the udValueArray pointer, or NULL if not an array
+  * udJSON::AsObject() - Returns the udJSONArray pointer, or NULL if not an array
-  * udValue::MemberCount() - Returns the number of members in the object
+  * udJSON::MemberCount() - Returns the number of members in the object
-  * udValue::HasMemory() - Returns true for T_String, T_Array and T_Object (types that allocate memory)
+  * udJSON::HasMemory() - Returns true for T_String, T_Array and T_Object (types that allocate memory)

 To iterate the members of an object: